FayyaadBuharie99/CIS9440-Project-8/readme.md

 ## Report
 1. Business Problem: We are looking to buy a new home, biut not sure where to buy it.
 The final deicison, to decide in which county to buy the home, will be based on the cost of living, housing sale price, crime rate and school rating.
 Those variables will help us identify the best counties and rank them to help finilize the decision of where to buy a new home.

 2. Business Impact:

 3. Business Persona:

 4. Data Sources:
     - MIT Living Wage (204 kb)
+    - NYC Housing Data (112 GB) (https://www.dolthub.com/repositories/dolthub/us-housing-prices-v2/data/main/sales)
+    - Crime Data
-    -
+    - School Ranking data

 5. Methods: